 The New School received a STARS Silver Rating from the Association for the Advancement of Sustainability in Higher Education (AASHE), in recognition of the university's achievements in sustainability.
 STARS, the Sustainability Tracking, Assessment & Rating System, measures and encourages sustainability in all aspects of higher education.
 Read more here.

-Michelle DePass, the Tishman Professor of Environmental Policy and Management and Dean of Milano School of International Affairs, Management, and Urban Policy continues to share her expertise in climate justice and equity across the country.
+Michelle DePass, the Tishman Professor of Environmental Policy and Management and the dean of the Milano School of International Affairs, Management, and Urban Policy, continues to share her expertise in climate justice and equity in events across the country.
 These events include the Making Cities I³: Innovation, Incubation, Inclusion Third International Symposium (New York, NY), Advancing Equity and Sustainability: Community Based Strategies for Resilience and Renewal (San Juan, Puerto Rico) and the US Human Rights Network 2014 Regional Meeting & Hearing (New Orleans, LA).

 The New School demonstrates our commitment to climate action and our solidarity with people converging on New York City for the historic People’s Climate March on September 21 with a week-long series of events focused on climate change.
-As a leader and official endorser of the March, The New School’s Climate Action Week includes a perse set of programming directed towards the university and wider community for enriched learning and engagement opportunities, scholarship, innovation and creativity, solidarity and collective action, and highlighting New School’s values around climate justice and action.
+As a leader and official endorser of the march, The New School has organized Climate Action Week, including programming offering the university and wider community opportunities for enriched learning and engagement opportunities; promoting scholarship, innovation and creativity, solidarity and collective action; and highlighting The New School’s values around climate justice and action.

 Choices Conference: How everyday decisions can make a lasting impact

-Join the Sustainable Cities Club of The New School and business leaders of Wyndham hotels, Jones Lang Lasalle, Telepan restaurant and Helpsy fashion to discuss where New York City stands as a sustainable city, what opportunities exist to fill a market demand and how we form municipal policies to increase the City’s sustainability and resiliency.
+Join the Sustainable Cities Club of The New School and business leaders of Wyndham Hotels, Jones Lang Lasalle, Telepan restaurant and Helpsy fashion to discuss where New York City stands as a sustainable city, what opportunities exist to fill a market demand, and how we develop municipal policies to increase the city’s sustainability and resiliency.

 This event will focus on women’s role in raising awareness as well as providing solutions to climate change issues specifically in the urban environment.
 Participants will examine what women have brought to the table in the climate movement as well as the specific benefits of having a gendered approach to climate change adaptation and mitigation strategies, namely, in terms of disaster risk recovery, green jobs and urban infrastructure such as public transport.